aytacbey/DoE-n-Automated-Engine-Test/README.md

 # How it works?
-In order to run the tool main.py should be executed.
+In order to run the tool main.py should be executed. main.py is the initial script to run. page_manager.py is used for switching between pages and signals to be transferred from öne class to another. doe_manager.py arranges all the things that's related to DoE. doe_point_generator.py is instance from

 # To do
 More models should be available for D-Optimality criterion.
 Right now 2.
 Order Taylor Series is the only option.